 Despite the inevitable stumbles of scaling so quickly, by November we had managed to complete our opening orders for Target and Walmart and got them out the door.
 There was no time to slow down, though.
-With the holidays around the corner, we launched our first limited edition scent, Spruce + Spice, and promoted it heavily.
+With the holidays around the corner, we launched our first limited-edition scent, Spruce + Spice, and promoted it heavily.
 Customers couldn’t wait to try it.
-By the end of 2016, we had earned $6.9MM in revenue—a stunning 350% increase over the year before.
+By the end of 2016, we had earned $6.9 million in revenue—a stunning 350 percent increase over the year before.
 While the pace of growth was relentless and often stressful, I rarely felt burnt out because each new accomplishment provided fresh motivation to keep going.
 At the office, we intentionally created a culture of celebration.
 Whenever we won an award or earned a big headline or account, the whole team celebrated.
 The collective enthusiasm continually energized us.
 And then I’d quickly set my sights on the next win.

 What to make of it

 Decide where to keep your hands dirty.
 Learning to delegate is so difficult, but it’s critical.
-As our team expanded rapidly in 2016, I had to put trust in our consultants and department leads so that I could focus on what I needed to do to keep the business thriving: primarily product innovation, sales, relationship management, and opportunities for press.
+As our team expanded rapidly in 2016, I had to put trust in our consultants and department leads so that I could focus on what I needed to do to keep the business thriving: primarily product innovation, sales, relationship management, and press opportunities.

 Prioritize internal communication and connection.
 As Schmidt’s grew, it became really important to make sure everyone felt connected to the mission and to each other.
 In addition to face time when I walked the floor or hosted luncheons, we also developed an internal “magazine” with articles, updates, and employee quotes and features, as well as stats about our industry and performance.
 I also sent regular staff-wide emails in which I’d call out the accomplishments of each team.
 We made a book of each month’s press features and put it in the break room so employees could see how well the products they made were being received.
 And we put up a bulletin board where employees could pin positive comments about one another.

 Customers continue to be your focus group, your business plan, and your motivation.
 Not only was healthy, continual internal communication critical as Schmidt’s got bigger, but so was maintaining a strong connection with our customers.
 Soliciting input on Rose + Vanilla and then making it for customers strengthened the connection I had with them.
-I loved that I could still tap into direct feedback and turn it into a business decision for Schmidt’s, even though Schmidt’s was now a huge team of people and not just me standing at a booth.
+I loved that I could still tap into direct feedback and turn it into a business decision for Schmidt’s, even though Schmidt’s was now a huge team of people, and not just me standing at a booth.
 Continually finding ways to let customers be my focus group and business plan led to success—and personal fulfillment—time and again.

 Part IV: Make It Last